capyvara/brazil-civil-registry-data/README.md

 #### civil_registry_covid_cities_detailed.csv
 Table (with gender and age group) for brazilian cities over 500,000 population and capitals (about 56), since 2019

+**Notice:**
+Normaly the repo is updated daily, except for the detailed scraps that normally is on a weekly basis (they take more than one day to scrap).

 ## Changelog
 ### 2021-04-10
 - Added `civil_registry_births.csv` containing birth certificates